V-Furtado/elena-assistant/README.md

 ## Introduction

 Elena is a python Speech Assistant application that allows users to make requests and generate responses based on collections of programmed functionalities.
-Elena can search google, youtube and answer some basic questions upon your request.
+Elena can search Google, YouTube, find location and answer some basic questions upon your request.

 An example of typical questions can be as follows: